 While Secure Messaging for external referrals into the Metro South Health Central Referral Hub is now available, other Metro South Health referral pathways that operate outside of the Hub do not cu

 Access to coordinated care has been shown to improve outcomes for complex, frail older people.
 Successful programs are characterised by high quality, coordinated, multidisciplinary assessment and

 This Integrated Care Innovation Fund (ICIF) project aims to establish multidisciplinary Gastroenterology and Hepatology Integrated Care Clinics that provide a platform to identify clinically suitab

 The increase in the frail, older population will pose a significant challenge to MSHHS to provide healthcare needs in an environment of constrained resources.

-Metro South Health is launching a large-scale engagement project involving consumers, clinicians and GPs to implement the Choosing Wisely principles and recommendations across the health service.
+Metro South Health undertook a project involving consumers, clinicians and GPs to implement the Choosing Wisely principles and recommendations across the health service.

 We acknowledge and pay respect to the Traditional Owners of the lands on which our health care facilities now stand.

 © The State of Queensland 2014–2020